Pregnancy comes with so many changes, and it’s very important to watch what you put in your body during this time.

 Opioid use during pregnancy presents a number of its own risks, the most concerning of which is that the baby could be born with an addiction themselves.
 This, in turn, would lead them to experience intense withdrawals that can be life-threatening.
 Additionally, if the mother shares needles to ingest the drug, she should be tested for hepatitis and HIV.

 With a baby on the way, you want your child to be born with as few health concerns as possible.
 Most of what you consume will be passed on to the fetus, and illegal drugs are especially harmful to a developing baby.
 A pregnant woman who suffers from substance abuse can cause their newborn baby to be dependent on drugs once they are born.
 The long-term health effects can be very severe and detrimental.

-Because a fetus is very sensitive to drugs, they can’t eliminate the illegal substances as well as the mother can.
-This can create permanent damage for the baby, as the chemicals can build up to dangerous high levels.1 The dangers associated with addiction and pregnancy include:
+Because a fetus is very sensitive to drugs, it can’t eliminate the illegal substances as well as the mother can.
+This can permanently damage the baby, as the chemicals can rise to dangerously high levels.1 The dangers associated with addiction and pregnancy include: